Airborne leaflet propaganda: Early use

-First World War
+World War I

 Aerial leaflets were first used on a large scale during World War I by all parties.
 The British dropped packets of leaflets over Imperial German Army trenches containing postcards from prisoners of war detailing their humane conditions, surrender notices and general propaganda against Kaiser Wilhelm II and the German generals.
 By the end of the war MI7b had distributed almost 26 million leaflets.

 In August 1918, the famous Italian nationalist writer, poet and fighter pilot Gabriele D'Annunzio, organized the Flight over Vienna: a famous propaganda operation during the war, leading 9 Ansaldo SVA planes in a 1,100-kilometre (700 mi) round trip to drop 50,000 propaganda leaflets on the Austro-Hungarian capital.

 The Germans began shooting the leaflet-dropping pilots, prompting the British to develop an alternative method of delivery.
 A. Fleming invented the unmanned leaflet balloon in 1917, and these were used extensively in the latter part of the War, with over 48,000 units produced.
 The hydrogen balloon would drift over no-man's land to land in the enemy trenches.

 At least one in seven of these leaflets were not handed in by the soldiers to their superiors, despite severe penalties for that offence.
 Even General Paul von Hindenburg admitted that "Unsuspectingly, many thousands consumed the poison" and POWs admitted to being disillusioned by the propaganda leaflets that depicted the use of German troops as mere cannon fodder.
 In 1915, the British began airdropping a regular leaflet newspaper Le Courrier de l'Air for civilians in German-occupied France and Belgium.